CynthiaArdman-Appomni/NightCityBot/README.md

 * `!weeks_without_checkup @user` – show how many weeks the specified player has kept the check‑up role without visiting a ripperdoc.
 * `!give_checkup_role [@user]` – give the check-up role to a member or all cyberware users.
 * `!checkup_report` – list who did a checkup last week, who paid their meds and who couldn't pay.
-* `!collect_cyberware @user` – manually charge a member for their meds unless they already paid or did a checkup this week.
+* `!collect_cyberware @user [-v]` – manually charge a member for their meds unless they already paid or did a checkup this week.
+Without `-v` only the last few log lines are shown.

 All data is stored in `cyberware_log.json`.
 Weekly results are appended to `cyberware_weekly.json`.